Shirlyngit/Shirlyngit/README.md

 Hi, I’m Shirlyne !

-With a strong background in Machine Learning and Finance, I am commited to continuous learning of Data Science and AI Engineering.
-I’m looking to collaborate on AI Business Production projects, incorporating Machine Learning techniques.
+I'm a Machine Learning Engineer and MLOps Specialist.

 <!---
 Shirlyngit/Shirlyngit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.